grandeurdev/arduino-sdk/README.md

 ### Test it With Your Web app

-You can build a web app for your product to control your hardware device over the cloud.
+You can build a web app for your product to control your hardware device over Grandeur.
 [Here's a simple example for that][An Example Webapp].

 ## The Dexterity of Arduino SDK